jrdegreeff/fritter-backend/README.md

 Build your own not-quite-[Twitter](https://twitter.com/)!

+## Demo adding a new field

+On this branch, we have implemented an example of adding a field to an existing concept (freet) for your reference.
+We have added a field called "views", which is a counter to indicate how many views a freet has.
+Some of the important additions that we made are in the following files:

+- `freet/collection.ts`, we updated the `updateOne` method that updates a freet document depending on which fields have been provided

+- In `freet/model.ts`, we add `views` to the `Freet` interface and add it as a field to the `FreetSchema` schema.

+- In `public/index.html`, we add a new form that allows you to "Increment Views on Freet".

+- In `public/scripts/freet.js`, we create a new function called `viewFreet` that makes the appropriate API call and add to

+- In `public/scripts/index.js` we add the method `viewFreet` in `formsAndHandlers` to connect it to the backend.

+- In `freet/router.ts`, we update the API route (`PUT /api/freets/:freetId`) to simply pass the body to the `FreetCollection.updateOne` method.

+- In `freet/util.ts`, we add `views` as another field to the `FreetResponse` interface.

+Feel free to explore this branch to help with your own application!

 ## Starter Code

-  This starter code implements users (with login/sessions), and freets so that you may focus on implementing your own design ideas.
+This starter code implements users (with login/sessions), freets, and feeds so that you may focus on implementing your own design ideas.

 The project is structured as follows: